Pedro-Hashicorp/vault-plugin-proxy/README.md

-# Welcome to the secret branch that will help you deploy airgapped Vault Clusterand Squid Proxy to enable per-plugin access
+# Welcome to the secret branch that will help you deploy airgapped Vault Cluster and Squid Proxy to enable per-plugin access

 This is a demo Terraform code **NOT** intended for production use.